willogy-team/Willow-Seedling/AI/machine-learning/reinforcement-learning/README.md

 One of the challenges in RL is the trade-off between **exploration** and **exploitation**.
 The agent has to **exploit** what it already knows in order to obtain reward, but it also **explore** in order to make better action selections in the future.
 The dilemma is that neither exploration nor exploitation can be pursued exclusively without failing at the task.

-All RL agents have explicit goals, can sense aspects of their environments, and can choose actions to influence their uncertain environment.
+All RL agents have explicit goals, can sense aspects of their environments, and can choose actions to influence their uncertain environment that even if all the details of complete agent can not yet filled in.

 ### Elements of RL